gajus/react-css-modules/README.md

 Using `react-css-modules`:

-* You are not forced to use the `camelCase` naming convention.
 * You do not need to refer to the `styles` object every time you use a CSS Module.
 * There is clear distinction between global CSS and CSS Modules, e.g.